IBM/universal-connectors/docs/configure_syslog_ssl.md

        Create the file with a name, for example ```logstash.crt```, and ***REMOVED***ve it in the database server where rsyslog is installed, for example, in ```/usr/local/etc/``` (depends on the operating system).

-3. Add the certificate file path to the rsyslog configuration file rsyslog.conf (```/usr/local/etc/rsyslog.conf``` for example) on the database server:
+3. Add the certificate file path to the rsyslog configuration file rsyslog.conf (```/usr/local/etc/rsyslog.conf``` for example) on the database server (example below is with MongoDB):

                       ```
                       # make gtls driver the default and set certificate files